-Awardees are prepared to implement plans no later than March 2020.
-Projects must be fully paid for by June 1st 2020 to qualify for reimbursement before the end of the Fiscal Year (June 30 2020).
+Applications for the second funding round will be accepted until January 15, 2021.
+Awardees will be notified January 22, 2021 of their award and must be prepared to implement plans no later than March 2021.
+Projects must be fully paid for by June 1st 2021 to qualify for reimbursement before the end of the Fiscal Year (June 30, 2021).
 CDD staff will work with awardees one-on-one to establish bench marks to ensure grant projects are realized and on track for completion.
 Grant funds will be awarded upon project completion and submission of evaluation plan results.

 For More Information

 If you have questions about the Small Business Challenge grant process, please contact Christina DiLisio at email@example.com or at 617/349-4601